coq/coq/doc/sphinx/proof-engine/vernacular-commands.rst

 No module :n:`@qualid` has been required
 (see Section :ref:`compiled-files`).

-.. cmdv:: @selector: SearchHead @term.
+.. cmdv:: @selector: SearchHead @term

 This specifies the goal on which to search hypothesis (see Section :ref:`invocation-of-tactics`).